-Indigenous leadership concerning data collection, ownership, storage, sharing, and use is the defining concept of Indigenous data sovereignty (Kukutai and Taylor 2016).
-Indigenous Peoples are in the best position to assess their own needs, priorities, and strengths and are informed by Indigenous responses to COVID-19 (see, for example, Māori Response Action Plan, also see AIPP COVID-19 Response).
+Indigenous leadership of data collection, ownership, sharing and use priorities is the central principle of Indigenous data sovereignty.
+Indigenous Peoples are in the best position to assess our own needs, priorities, and strengths and are informed by Indigenous responses to COVID-19 (see, for example,

+Māori Response Action Plan, also see AIPP COVID-19 Response).
 As such, Indigenous Peoples need to be supported to lead and/or participate in the design of COVID-19 data systems that involve the collection, analysis, and sharing of Indigenous data.
-Given that the identification of Indigenous Peoples in data collections has too often led to serious harm and/or stigma, Indigenous Peoples should be able to exercise governance over COVID-19 data that derive from them, individually or collectively, regardless of who collects the data (e.g. government, private sector, researchers), or where they are held.
+Given that the identification of Indigenous Peoples in data collections has too often led to serious harm and/or stigma, Indigenous Peoples should be able to exercise governance over COVID-19 data that derive from them, individually or collectively, regardless of who collects the data (e.g., government, private sector, researchers), or where they are held.
 This includes Indigenous data that are de-identified or anonymised for the purpose of sharing.